-A group of conscripts are called up into the infantry during WWII.
-At first they appear a hopeless bunch but their sergeant and Lieutenant have faith in them and mould them into a good team.
-When they go into action in N. Africa they realise what it's all about.Written by
+A group of draftees are called up into the infantry during World War II.
+At first, they appear to be a hopeless bunch, but their Sergeant and Lieutenant have faith in them and mould them into a good team.
+When they go into action in North Africa, they realize what it's all about.Written by

 Steve Crook <email@example.com>

 46 of 49 people found this review helpful.

 Was this review helpful to you?